apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 DOCUMENT_NODES_FIND_PRIMARY | The number of document reads from the `nodes` collection served by the primary. | reads per second
 DOCUMENT_NODES_FIND_SLAVE | The number of document reads from the `nodes` collection served by the slave/secondary. | reads per second
-DOCUMENT_NODES_FIND_SPLIT | The number of split/previous document reads from the `nodes` collection. | reads per second DOCUMENT_NODES_QUERY_FIND | The number of documents returned by queries on the `nodes` collection. | documents per second DOCUMENT_NODES_QUERY_LOCK | The number of times queries on the `nodes` collection had to acquire a lock in the `DocumentStore`. | locks per second
+DOCUMENT_NODES_FIND_SPLIT | The number of split/previous document reads from the `nodes` collection. | reads per second DOCUMENT_NODES_PREFETCH | The number of documents prefetched from the `nodes`collection. | documents per second DOCUMENT_NODES_QUERY_FIND | The number of documents returned by queries on the `nodes` collection. | documents per second DOCUMENT_NODES_QUERY_LOCK | The number of times queries on the `nodes` collection had to acquire a lock in the `DocumentStore`. | locks per second
 DOCUMENT_NODES_QUERY_PRIMARY | The number of queries on the `nodes` collection targeting the primary. | queries per second